 Stretching will not only help build flexibility in the muscles and joints, but will also help you recover easily the next day.
 Perform 2-3 stretches for the calves, quads, hamstrings, hip flexors, shoulders, back, and neck.
 Hold each stretch for about 15-20 seconds.

 7. Hydrate well

-Remember that walking will result in loss of fluids through sweat.
+While you train progressively to walk longer, remember that walking will result in loss of fluids through sweat.
 The rate of loss is unique to every person.
 Ensure you drink water at periodic intervals.
 Increase the frequency of intake if the weather is hot and/ or humid.
 Sweat contains sodium, and it is essential that at the end of long walks you hydrate with an electrolyte to make good the sodium that has been lost from the body.

 8. Take in quality nutrition